z0al/oktane/README.md

 Abstract helpers for data-driven JavaScript apps built on the top of [Redux Saga][saga].
 Inspired by [Apollo Client][apollo].

-## Design
+## Features

-### Goals / Principles

-- Idiomatic Redux
+* Idiomatic Redux
-- No magic, no lock-in
-- Query language agnostic
+* Query language agnostic
-- Convention over configuration
+* Out of the box support: Pagination, and cancellation
+* Powered by Redux Saga

-### Non-goals / Out of scope
+## Out of scope

 - Compatibility (or competing) with Apollo client (or similar library)
 - Specific Query Language support (e.g. GraphQL)